a-leithner/cscms/README.md

        "initialpagetoparse":"assets/pages/index.page",  => The start page.<br>
        "navigationfile":"assets/pages/navigation.page"  => The page used for the navigation.<br>
    }</code>
+4. Open index.html and choose a CSS-Stylesheet (slave.css, slave-standard.css or slave-modern.css), put it into the "link" tag in the head-section.
-4. Open .../assets/pages/index.page in your editor and edit it that it fits to your requirements.
+5. Open .../assets/pages/index.page in your editor and edit it that it fits to your requirements.
-5. Open .../assets/pages/navigation.page and edit that it fits to your links.
+6. Open .../assets/pages/navigation.page and edit that it fits to your links.
 When linking to a slave-page, please remember that the a-elements have to look like <code>< a href="#" onclick="openPage('PAGE')" >My super link</ a ></code>!

 # FAQ